alishasrivas/Coordin8/team/m2/features.md

 ## User Account Creation and Authentication

 This feature will allow the user login or sign up.
 The application will store user data in a database (stored user data will include, username, email, password, and full name).
+**NOTE**: for milestone 3, only the UI will be implemented.
+The rest will be completed in the backend.

 ### Log-In Form